yadler97/yasq/README.md

 ### CI Pipeline

 In addition, the repo contains the `.yml` file for a GitHub Action CI Pipeline.
-For pushes on `main` and pull requests to `main` the unit tests and e2e tests are executed.
+For pushes on `main` and pull requests to `main` the unit, integration, and e2e tests are executed.

 ## Authors